Markus2003/openServer/README.md

 - App extraction and download from `Applications` Section
 - A Repo hosting some App for the Server
 - Enable all Sections in the Admin Application
+- A pratical Installer written in `Bash` for Linux
 - Many others...
 <br><br>